 At least, that's what I thought until I tripped on the key phrase, "law of liberty."
-There it sits, sandwiched between a passage that starts off berating the people for showing favouritism and a passage that winds up potentially condemning their faith.
+There it sits, sandwiched between a passage that starts off berating the people for showing favoritism and a passage that winds up potentially condemning their faith.
 You may recall in the opening part of our reading we have a memorable scene that shows a rich man receiving preferential treatment, being ushered to a prime seat in the synagogue.
-The incident reminded me of attending church in Hamilton this Sprint while I was at General Assembly.
-I went to an old downtown church, complete with two sets of massive doors I had to pull open, but more notably with the little doors on the ends of the pews.
+The incident reminded me of attending a large church in Hamilton, Ontario a few years ago.
+This was an old downtown church, complete with two sets of massive doors I had to pull open, but more notably with the little doors on the ends of the pews.
 I guess I was tagged as not being rich or powerful, as I had to find my own way down one of the two side aisles, and then try to figure out on my own how these little doors could be opened!
-I didn't notice a "standing room only" area where the poor were ushered like in the opening part of our text.
-In fairness, however, the author of our reading clearly condemns that kind of preferential treatment and sides firmly with the poor.
+To be fair, however, I did not notice there a "standing room only" area into which the poor would be ushered like in the opening part of our text.
+Also in fairness we should note the author of our reading clearly condemns that kind of preferential treatment and sides firmly with the poor.
 He (we assume rightly or wrongly that all the New Testament authors are male) roundly condemns such actions drawing upon the second half of Jesus' new commandment, namely to "love your neighbour as yourself."

-It seems that such discrimination against the poor was actually happening in the early church.
-For example in Paul's first letter to the Corinthians we hear him condemning those who "humiliate those who have nothing" referring to a practice of those who had lots of food digging in an pigging out, leaving the "have-nots" looking on longingly.
-Where Paul then was referring to food, sadly today we can see in some congregations the same thing happening with love and fellowship, where the popular are swarmed and the not-so-attractive ignored.
+It seems that such discrimination against the poor was actually happening in at least several places in the early church.
+For example in Paul's first letter to the Corinthians we hear him condemning those who "humiliate those who have nothing" referring specifically to a practice of those who had lots of food digging in and pigging out, leaving the "have-nots" looking on longingly.
+Where Paul was referring then to food, sadly today we can see in some congregations the same thing happening with love and fellowship, where the popular are swarmed and the not-so-attractive are ignored.

 The other half of the bun that sandwiches the key phrase "law of liberty" is the closing part of the reading that concludes with the almost universally-known "faith without works is dead."
 This declaration is often quoted by enthusiasts in arguments pitted against Paul's doctrine of justification by faith, urging the "chosen frozen" to understand that belief alone is not enough.
 With a poignant example of dismissing the poor the reader is urged to recognize that to the hungry in rags a warm greeting and a hollow prayer simply will not do.